MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ![flowchart](https://user-images.githubusercontent.com/90972284/133916350-71b24f85-c8ca-4437-8228-a060fa6b344d.png)

 # PLL Components and Working
-A PLL generates a precise and pure clock signal, i.e., a circuit that oscillates between a high and low voltage at a specified frequency.
+A PLL generates a precise and pure clock signal, i.e., a signal that oscillates between a high and low voltage at a specified frequency.
 Clock Signals can be generated in two ways.
-1. Using Quartz Crystals: Upon passing a mechanical stress across the faces of a Quartz crystal, an electric voltage that oscillates at a given frequency is obtained.
+1. Using Quartz Crystals: Upon passing a mechanical stress across the faces of a Quartz crystal, an electric voltage that oscillates at a given frequency is obtained as a result of the piezoelectric nature of the crystal.
 The frequency spectrum of this signal is pure, and there exist no spikes at any unwanted frequency.
 However, a pure quartz crystal oscillator suffers a limitation of being restricted to only a single frequency, and cannot be tuned.
 2. Voltage Controlled Oscillators: This is a circuit component can be implemented on-chip.
 It allows a good control over the spectral purity and frequency, and offers the additional feature of tunability.

 PLLs are used to make the VCO mimic the spectral purity of a Quartz oscillator while maintaining flexibility.